yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 This procedure ensures linearizable writes, it doesn't guarantee linearizable reads.

 To make reads linearizable:

-* You can sequence reads through the log by appending a message, reading the log, and performing the actual read when the message is delivered back to you (etcd works something like this).
+- You can sequence reads through the log by appending a message, reading the log, and performing the actual read when the message is delivered back to you (etcd works something like this).
-* Fetch the position of the latest log message in a linearizable way, you can query that position to be delivered to you, and then perform the read (idea behind ZooKeeper's `sync()`).
+- Fetch the position of the latest log message in a linearizable way, you can query that position to be delivered to you, and then perform the read (idea behind ZooKeeper's `sync()`).
-* You can make your read from a replica that is synchronously updated on writes.
+- You can make your read from a replica that is synchronously updated on writes.

+##### Implementing total order broadcast using linearizable storage

 For every message you want to send through total order broadcast, you increment-and-get the linearizable integer and then attach the value you got from the register as a sequence number to the message.
-YOu can send the message to all nodes, and the recipients will deliver the message consecutively by sequence number.
+You can send the message to all nodes, and the recipients will deliver the message consecutively by sequence number.

 ### Distributed transactions and consensus

 Basically _getting several nodes to agree on something_.

 There are situations in which it is important for nodes to agree:

-* Leader election: All nodes need to agree on which node is the leader.
+- Leader election: All nodes need to agree on which node is the leader.
-* Atomic commit: Get all nodes to agree on the outcome of the transacction, either they all abort or roll back.
+- Atomic commit: Get all nodes to agree on the outcome of the transacction, either they all abort or roll back.

 #### Atomic commit and two-phase commit (2PC)

 A transaction either succesfully _commit_, or _abort_.
 Atomicity prevents half-finished results.

+##### From single-node to distributed atomic commit

 On a single node, transaction commitment depends on the _order_ in which data is writen to disk: first the data, then the commit record.

+##### Introduction to two-phase commit

 2PC uses a coordinartor (_transaction manager_).
-When the application is ready to commit, the coordinator begins phase 1: it sends a _prepare_ request to each of the nodes, asking them whether are able to commit.
+When the application is ready to commit, the coordinator begins phase 1: it sends a _prepare_ request to each of the nodes, asking them whether they are able to commit.

-* If all participants reply "yes", the coordinator sends out a _commit_ request in phase 2, and the commit takes place.
+- If all participants reply "yes", the coordinator sends out a _commit_ request in phase 2, and the commit takes place.
-* If any of the participants replies "no", the coordinator sends an _abort_ request to all nodes in phase 2.
+- If any of the participants replies "no", the coordinator sends an _abort_ request to all nodes in phase 2.

+##### A system of promises

 When a participant votes "yes", it promises that it will definitely be able to commit later; and once the coordiantor decides, that decision is irrevocable.
 Those promises ensure the atomicity of 2PC.

 If one of the participants or the network fails during 2PC (prepare requests fail or time out), the coordinator aborts the transaction.
 If any of the commit or abort request fail, the coordinator retries them indefinitely.

+##### Cordinator failure

 If the coordinator fails before sending the prepare requests, a participant can safely abort the transaction.

 The only way 2PC can complete is by waiting for the coordinator to revover in case of failure.
 This is why the coordinator must write its commit or abort decision to a transaction log on disk before sending commit or abort requests to participants.

-#### Three-phase commit
+##### Three-phase commit

 2PC is also called a _blocking_ atomic commit protocol, as 2Pc can become stuck waiting for the coordinator to recover.

 There is an alternative called _three-phase commit_ (3PC) that requires a _perfect failure detector_.

----
+#### Distributed Transactions in Practice

 Distributed transactions carry a heavy performance penalty due the disk forcing in 2PC required for crash recovery and additional network round-trips.